Vikku018/student-social-media-addiction-powerbi/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to modify.

 # 📧 Contact
-For any questions, feel free to reach out:

 VIKKU KUMAR

-Email: vikku.kr98@gmail.com
+📩Email: vikku.kr98@gmail.com

+🔗LinkedIn Profile: <a href="https://www.linkedin.com/in/vikku-kumar/">linkedin.com/in/vikku-kumar</a>

+Feel free to connect for collaboration and opportunities.